ufosc/Club_Website_2/CONTRIBUTING.md

 3. Commit changes
    - Refer to [Commit Messages](#commit-messages) for writing commit messages.
    - Each commit should be small and specific, don't try to push large/generic commits like "updated app" or "updated to requested changes".
-   - Each commit should describe a change to the codebase.
+   - Each commit should describe a change to the code base.
 You can nest multiple files under a commit, as long as the message applies to both.
    - Small, specific commits allow maintainers to easily revert/modify changes, keep track of versions and detect problems.
    - Messed up your commit history?
 Its ok, maintainers are the ones ultimately responsible for maintaining messages.
 4. Write unit tests (if needed).